zhcmeng/smolagents/README.md

 </p>

 <h3 align="center">
-<p>Agents - build great agents!</p>
+<p>Smolagents - build great agents!</p>
 </h3>

-Agents is a library that enables you to run powerful agents in a few lines of code!
+Smolagents is a library that enables you to run powerful agents in a few lines of code!

 This library offers: